juepi/PIO-ESP32-BMS_Ctrl/README.md

 # NOTE on missing VeDirectFrameHandler library

-I somehow managed to not to include the VeDirectFrameHandler library into previous commits as it was intended. **This affects all versions since adding VE.Direct support in v1.2.0!**
+I somehow managed to not to include the VeDirectFrameHandler library into previous commits as it was intended. **This affects all versions prior v2.1.0!**
 If you want to build an older release, you can easily fix this by adding my [fork of VeDirectFrameHandler](https://github.com/juepi/VeDirectFrameHandler) into the library section of `platformio.ini`:

 ```